Network Command Line Utility - NCLU

 net commit description <description>enables you to provide a descriptive summary of the changes you are about to commit.

-net commit permanentretains the snapshot taken when committing the change.
-Otherwise, the snapshots created from NCLU commands are cleaned up periodically with a snapper cron job.
+net commit permanentretains the backup file taken when committing the change.
+Otherwise, the backup files created from NCLU commands are cleaned up periodically.

 net del alldeletes all configurations and stops the IEEE 802.1X service.